Trial Search Results

 - Drug: Ferumoxytol

-- diagnosis of a malignant lymphoma or sarcoma
+- Diagnosis of a solid extra-cranial tumor like malignant lymphoma or malignant sarcoma

-- scheduled for or completed a PET or PET/CT tumor staging procedure.
+- Scheduled for or completed a 18F-FDG-PET or 18F-FDG-PET/CT tumor staging procedure.

 Ages Eligible for Study